What Is Interdisciplinary Early Childhood Education?

 Are you energetic, patient, and caring?
-Do you want to work in a lively and creative environment?
+Do you want to work in a lively and creative environment with children and families?
 As an early childhood professional you can influence the development of children during their most impressionable years.
 Working in the early childhood field allows you to invest yourself in the future!
-Being an early childhood educator provides you an opportunity to help assure that each child is provided with the essentials needed to become successful.

 ASSOCIATE DEGREE IN APPLIED SCIENCE